 The things to do in Pisa beyond the leaning tower

-I bet that almost everybody have heard about the Square of Miracles and leaning tower of Pisa, that every year attract millions of tourists from every part of the globe.
-What mostly of them do not know is that out of the marvelous “Piazza dei Miracoli” there are many things to do in Pisa.
+I bet that almost everybody has heard about the Square of Miracles and leaning tower of Pisa, that every year attracts millions of tourists from every part of the globe.
+What most of them do not know is that out of the marvelous “Piazza dei Miracoli” there are many things to do in Pisa.

 Pisa is much more than the “odd” famous tower, symbol and pride of the town.
 With this post about the things to do in Pisa, I tell a bit more about the city hoping to make you feel the desire to get out the Square exploring its historical center.